 Conversation and Facilitator Guides

-The intent of the 10 Conversation Guides is to create teachers’ and system leaders’ awareness and understanding of First Nations, Métis and Inuit:
+The intent of the Conversation Guide Series is to create teacher, school leader and system leaders awareness and understanding of First Nations, Métis and Inuit:

 Aboriginal Peoples of Alberta: Yesterday, Today and Tomorrow is a look at Alberta’s First Nations, Métis and Inuit peoples yesterday, today and into the future.
 It provides a glimpse of these resilient cultures that continue to thrive – their history, current issues and opportunities.
 This history of Aboriginal peoples is an important part of our story and legacy.
 A better understanding of Alberta’s Aboriginal peoples creates an opportunity for Aboriginal and non-Aboriginal Albertans to move forward together.
 A list of additional resources is provided.

 Edmonton Public Schools provides a number of resources that develop a holistic understanding of First Nations, Métis and Inuit cultures, worldviews, histories, and current realities.
 EPSB believes this approach fosters relationships that welcome, nurture and honour individual student’s stories and cultures and supports the weaving of culture and curriculum to enhance the learning for all students.

 EPSB collaborates with district staff, First Nations communities, Métis and Inuit organizations and stakeholders to develop strategies, resources, programs and initiatives that support personal growth, high school completion and career pathways to post-secondary studies or the world of work.